message/iata/CA.md

 3. Until 31 January 2022, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Canada;
-- dual nationals of Canada with a Special Authorization approval email;
 - permanent residents of Canada;
 - persons registered under Canada's Indian Act with the Certificate of Indian Status (CIS) or the Secure Certificate of Indian Status (SCIS);
 - passengers with a Canadian Refugee Travel Document or a Single Journey Document for Resettlement to Canada;